LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

     ![](images/image-link.png "Image Link")

-- **Video Link:** used to display a link with a videocamera icon, to suggest that the hyperlink opens a video.
+- **Video Link:** used to display a link with a video camera icon, to suggest that the hyperlink opens a video.
 Opens in a new window.

     > `VIDEO[text to display](URL to video)`